wp-plugins/gotmls/readme.txt

 == Changelog ==

+= 1.2.04.09 =
+* Added more info about registration to the readme file.
+* Updated timthumb replacement patch to version 2.8.10 per WordPress.org plugins requirement.
+* Fixed menu option placement to work just as well as a sub-menu under tools.

 = 1.2.04.08 =
 * Fixed option to exclude directories so that the scan would not get stuck if omitted.
-* Added support for winblows servers using \ directory structures.
+* Added support for winblows servers using BACKSLASH directory structures.

 = 1.2.04.04 =
 * Fixed new definition updates to properly update the version number.